Slade in Flame: Reception

 In a retrospective DVD review, Joe Geesin of the webzine Get Ready to Rock! wrote: "Slade – you either love them or hate them, but if you're a fan this DVD is essential viewing.
 Issued in the USA, it's well worth picking up, because the music at least ends up pretty good, and the gags are good too."
 In 2012, Fife Today commented: "The members of Slade equip themselves surprisingly well as actors, Noddy Holder being the pick of the bunch.
 This excellent film stands up well as both a document of the music industry's less appealing side and as a snapshot of late 60s working class Britain.
 And of course, the music is superb."
 In 2007, Classic Rock listed the film at No. 42 in the "Hollywood Rocks: 50 Greatest Rock Movies" list.

 In 2007, BBC film critic Mark Kermode called it the "Citizen Kane of rock musicals" and included its soundtrack among the 50 greatest soundtracks in cinema's history.
 Later in 2012, he selected the film as a Kermode Uncut Film Club choice on his BBC film blog.

+In November 2024, Noize Books released the book 'Slade In Flame At 50' to coincide with the 50th anniversary of the release of the soundtrack album, a thoroughly detailed examination of all things to do with the Flame era of Slade's career.

+The BFI has remastered Slade in Flame and on 19th May 2025 will release it for the first time on Blu-ray.